OllieDough/Ollie-Do-PersonalWebsite-Goat/README.md

-#in order to start use npm run dev
+#in order to start use npm run dev(this takes 5 mins to start due to sandbox)
+#to use sandbox mode:(it takes about 5 min to start)(run it cocurrently)
+#this will seperate you from the production code, and you will restart it over in terms of your data
+    npx ampx sandbox